AbdelRahmanRahal/Casio-fx-9750GIII-Programs/README.md

 > [!IMPORTANT]
 > Make sure to always write $x^2$ as `x**2` and not `x^2`.
 You also have to specify the coefficient of all terms, even if they are 1.
 So, your final term should look like this `1x**2`.

+# K_MAP
+Port of https://github.com/AmitGZ/Karnaugh_Solver for this calculator.
+Will write more about it later.